Alex3DLabs/Klipper_Configs/Voron/Trident/ReadMe.md

-# Here you will find the information on my Trident 250 & 350 builds
+# Information on my Trident 250 & 350 builds